Page Contents

 Accessible Images = “Alt” Text Required

 To create accessible images, those meant to convey meaning must include an alternative or “alt” text description.
-Since images are “unreadable” content, screen readers will read the alt text description when an image is found.
+Since images are unreadable content, screen readers read the alt text description when an image is found.

-If no alt text is assigned to that image, then an accessibility checker will flag the missing object description as an error in your document, presentation, or web page.
-Your goal is to provide a textual equivalent saying what you want your students to perceive from the image.
+If no alt text exists, then your document, presentation, or webpage’s accessibility checker flags the missing description as an error.
+Your goal is to provide a textual equivalent saying what you want your students to perceive from that image.

 Decorative Images